 Polar EclipseWell, we did it.
 On Carter’s 10th birthday (Feb-22nd 2011) we officially launched our Plastic Awareness Coalition and we now have over 80 amazing organizations who have joined us in our efforts.

-A few of our newest coalition members are the folks from, Plastic Pollution Coalition, MY ECO, Sustainable Business Toolkit, Polar Eclipse, LifeWithoutPlastic, The Dolphin Project, The Green Garmento, Earth Force, Rocket 21, The Conscious Ocean Project, Drifters Project, Unheard Voices, Atlanta CARES, EarthEcho International, Be Straw Free, The TerraMar Project and GlassDharma who will be supporting OMG as we move forward with bringing our educational awareness programs to communities across the country.
+A few of our newest coalition members are the folks from, GSU Office of Sustainability, Plastic Pollution Coalition, MY ECO, Sustainable Business Toolkit, Polar Eclipse, LifeWithoutPlastic, The Dolphin Project, The Green Garmento, Earth Force, Rocket 21, The Conscious Ocean Project, Drifters Project, Unheard Voices, Atlanta CARES, EarthEcho International, Be Straw Free, The TerraMar Project and GlassDharma who will be supporting OMG as we move forward with bringing our educational awareness programs to communities across the country.

 After we returned from delivering the Animal Rescue Supplies we collected to help out with the oil spill in the Gulf, we started to realize that it was not enough to just fight to help save endangered species, we also needed to look at ways we could help clean up our environment (since they basically go hand in hand).